apigee/api-platform-samples/sample-proxies/oauth-advanced/README.md

 2. Open `../../setup/setup.sh` and add your Apigee Edge account information.
 The example will be deployed to the organization specified in this file.
 2. Execute `$ sh deploy.sh`.
 The script imports the example into Apigee Edge.

+**TIP:** Log in to Apigee Edge to see the deployed proxies.
+Use the Trace tool to view details about the proxies at runtime.

 #### 2. Open a browser and go to this URL:

         `http://myorg-myenv-apigee.net/web`